Yoga pose categories, and the basics for doing any yoga pose safely and effectively

 One way to differentiate seated poses from kneeling poses is that in seated yoga poses where one or both knees are bent, the shin is positioned towards the inside of the thigh as in lotus pose and the janusirsasana c yoga pose.

 Cross legged poses are also seated poses.
+With legs crossed you can exercise your spine, stretch your shoulders and practice scapular awareness.
 One recommendation for cross legged yoga poses is to practice the position with either leg in front.

 If you have limited flexibility, or need an easier way to do yoga poses, one special category of yoga poses is yoga poses using a wall.